soniaturcotte/soniaturcotte.com/writing/book-roundup-jan-march-2024.md

 I read [Breathe](https://www.harpercollins.com/products/breathe-joyce-carol-oates?variant=39727822831650) by Joyce Carol Oates because someone I respect said Oates is one of their favs.
 I hated it immensely, but respect this person possibly more than anyone in the world that I’m going to give her another try.
 Which of her books should I read?

-I won’t talk about the trashy fantasy novels – the *The Locked Tomb trilogy* by Tamsyn Weir – that I hoovered them up the way one binges a shitty TV show, but with less shame.
+I won’t talk about the trashy fantasy novels – the *The Locked Tomb trilogy* by Tamsyn Weir – that I hoovered up the way one binges a shitty TV show, but with less shame.
 If lesbian necromancy in space sounds interesting to you, DM me.

 ### Fin

 That’s all for now.
-I remain, as always, earnestly keen to talk about books at all times.
+I remain, as always, keen to talk about books at all times.
 If you have read any of these and want to share your thoughts, I’d love to hear them.